Updated: 10th May 2023

 Ever noticed that the colours you print sometimes look a little different to the colours on your computer screen?
 That’s because the spectrum of colours you see on your screen is a lot bigger than what can be printed on most printers, including the ones we use and the one you might have in your office.

-Here, we’ll discuss why there are different colour spectrums for print and screens, how to set up colours for print a variety of popular design programs and some quick colour dos and don’ts!
+Here, we’ll discuss why there are different colour spectrums for print and screens, setting up colours for your printing and some quick colour dos and don’ts!

 Colour differences: RGB vs CMYK